Contact Us

 Make this your new mantra: “Just because something is on sale, doesn’t mean I have to buy it.”
 How many times have you purchased something just because it was marked down?
 It happens to the best of us.
 Even if it’s something we don’t really need, want or will wear, we can’t resist what seems like a bargain.

 This goes back to tip #2: Only buy what you’ll wear.
 If you have to make excuses for the clothing item or try really hard to find a use for it, let it go.
 It’s not for you.
-Sure, maybe those brand new, designer jeans that are too big and are uncomfortable to wear are 75% off.
+Sure, maybe those brand new, designer jeans that are too big and uncomfortable to wear are 75% off.
 But you could save 100% of your money by not buying them in the first place.
 A good question to ask yourself is, “Would I buy this if it weren’t on sale?”
 Better put, do you value the item enough to pay full price?
 If the answer is no, it’s not a real bargain because you won’t wear it and get your money’s worth.

 zero waste wardrobe: it's not a sale if you don't need it

-5. Shop secondhand
+5. Buying secondhand

-Buying used or secondhand clothing also means that there’s no packaging required.
+Buying secondhand clothing also means that there’s no packaging required.
 Especially when you shop for clothes online, there’s usually some sort of packaging associated with it like plastic and cardboard – materials that aren’t always recyclable or, if they are, don’t always get recycled.
 Lastly, by shopping secondhand in your local thrift, consignment, or vintage shop, you’re supporting local businesses.

 6. Shop local